jimburton/scrabble/chapters/Chapter4.md

 [Contents](../README.md)

 We now have enough resources to start playing the game.
-There is no UI as yet, and what we mean by "playing" is using the REPL to generate an initial game state then calling functions to "take turns" that generate new game states.
+Not actually with a user interface -- what we mean by "playing" is using the REPL to generate an initial game state then calling functions to "take turns" that generate new game states.

 Code that takes turns repeatedly until the game is over is not part of this section.
 That functionality is the responsibility of clients,